tchaney97/xraytools/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions to xraytools!
-Please open an issue or submit a pull request on GitHub.
-For major changes, please open an issue first to discuss what you would like to change.

-## Acknowledgements

-This project was inspired by the need for comprehensive X-ray scattering and spectroscopy tools in Python.
-We would like to thank all contributors and the open-source community for their support.

 ---

-Feel free to contact us with any questions or suggestions.
+Feel free to contact me with any questions or suggestions.
 Happy scattering!